whaagmans/CS-Minor-Portfolio/content/Cryptography.md

 It's relatively simple to generate a huge prime number in terms of computation.
 You start with a large number and then work backwards to see if it's divisible by anything.
 As a result, we can combine our two prime numbers.
 Then we multiply them all together - that's all.
 For a short illustration, consider the following primes:  **19 x 31 = 589**

 Okay, the result of multiplying these two primes together is 589.
 Multiplying two integers is, after all, a mathematically simple task that scales nicely when dealing with larger numbers. **Factoring** numbers, on the other hand, is a computationally tough issue.
 When dealing with smaller numbers, it's simple, but when dealing with enormous numbers, it can take computers days, months, years, or even centuries to solve.
 Factoring numbers is a trial-and-error procedure with no fast shortcuts.
 You'd have to attempt all of the prime numbers that are smaller than 589 until you discovered which prime numbers add up to 589 when multiplied together.
-This works for smaller numbers, but when dealing with really large numbers, the number of possible numbers to compare gets so large that even current computers are unable to do so in a reasonable length of time.
+This works for smaller numbers, but when dealing with really large numbers, the number of possible numbers to compare gets so large that even current computers are unable to do so in a reasonable length of time[[9]](#references).

 ## Diffie Hellman